 SELF-DRIVE (click here for map): it is now possible to drive to the village with any car (thanks to the new government road).
 Please print our map and measure your kilometers carefully and make sure you get here well before dark otherwise it is easy to miss the landmarks given in our directions.
 It is not possible to drive to the homestead, but it is easier for you to drop your luggage off before you park your car, so let your guide know what time you plan to arrive, so she can meet you on the way and go with you to the parking place.
 From there you can take a stroll to the Homestead.
 Parking costs R10 per car per night.

-PLANE TO MTHATHA: SAA flies directly from Johannesburg to Mthatha daily and from Port Elizabeth to Mthatha once a week (book well in advance to get cheaper seats).
+PLANE TO MTHATHA: There are now 2 airlines that fly to Mthatha: SAA and Blue Crane.
+These airlines fly directly from Johannesburg to Mthatha daily and from Port Elizabeth to Mthatha once a week (book well in advance to get cheaper seats).
 You must catch a flight that gets to Mthatha before 3pm so you can catch our shuttle or alternatively you can hire a car at Mthatha Airport (Avis, Imperial Car Rental and Budget Rent a Car) and drive to our parking area.